 Banff Via Ferrata

-I did the coolest thing ever last weekend.
-It’s called Via Ferrata and it’s an assisted climbing activity in Banff National Park.
+Have you ever climbed a mountain?
+Not hiked it, but actually climbed it?
+You can in Banff National Park at the Via Ferrata at Mount Norquay.
+Via Ferrata is an assisted climbing activity just outside the town of Banff, Canada.
 If you’ve ever fancied going mountaineering or rock climbing (but were too scared to try), this is the activity for you.

 Mountaineering in Banff National Park

 First, the basics.
 You’re probably wondering as I was, what Via Ferrata means.
 It’s Italian for iron road.
 During the war years, they fastened iron rungs to the mountain face, forging a trail so troops could quickly get through the Alps.
 It’s a popular activity in Europe, but there are precious few Via Ferratas in Canada.

 Via Ferrata Mount Norquay

 Several Via Ferrata routes are open at Mount Norquay each summer.
 If you can climb a ladder, you can so do this.
 It’s like getting all the thrills and views typically reserved for elite climbers, but with all the safety features.
 You have to wear a helmet, harness and lanyard, which connects you to the iron cable.
 Don’t have all the gear?
 Don’t worry!
 Mount Norquay provides guests with boots, a rain jacket, rain pants and even a backpack if you don’t have one.
 You can walk in off the street and still be able to do it.
 Snacks and water (and other beverages) can be purchased on-site before your climb.

 You clip your carabiner into the cable, then you climb.
 Clip, climb, clip, climb.
 Easy peasy, just like that.
 Here’s a few pictures to give you a better idea of what it’s like.